idugalic/digital-restaurant/PITCHME.md

 <span style="color:gray">Monolith 1 (HTTP & Websockets)</span>

- - [Event listener](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith/src/main/kotlin/com/drestaurant/query/handler) is a central component
+ - [Event handler](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith/src/main/kotlin/com/drestaurant/query/handler) is a central component
- - It consumes events, and creates 'query models'
+ - It consumes events, and creates query models.
+It can be replied (`@AllowReplay(true)`) to re-create (`@ResetHandler`) query models
+ - It is publishing a WebSocket events to notify FE on update of a query model
  - Query models are exposed over [HTTP endpoints by Spring Data Rest](https://github.com/idugalic/digital-restaurant/blob/master/drestaurant-apps/drestaurant-monolith/src/main/kotlin/com/drestaurant/query/repository/OrderRepository.kt)
  - There is one-to-many relation between a command resource and query model resource
- - Event listener is publishing a WebSocket events to notify FE on update of a query model

 +++